The best way to save money on your car insurance is to call Western Mass Auto Insurance. We can show you how to save on car insurance.

 - What limits of coverage you get

 - For Collision (Part 7) and Comprehensive (Part 9) – if you opt for higher deductibles you can lower your insurance premium.
-Consider a higher Collision deductible rather than more than $300 on Comprehensive – the savings on the Comprehensive will be minimal.
+Consider a higher Collision deductible of $1000 – call our office to determine your savings.

 - Deductibles are the amount you would pay if you have an “incident”.
 With the higher deductible method, if you have an accident or are hit and run you would pay a little more out of pocket but your monthly premiums would be reduced.
 It is up to you.

-- If your mileage is less than 7500 miles a year or even lower than 5000 a year you are entitled to a discount- usually up to 15%.
-Be sure to check for mileage discounts.
+- If your mileage is less than 7500 miles a year or even lower than 5000 a year you are entitled to a discount- usually up to 10%.

-- If you are a New Driver – typically under 3 years, by attending Driving School you can receive a discount for the first 3 years you are licensed and insured.
-Typically you get a discount each year for the first 3 years equal to what you spent for the Driving School classes – so over 3 years you get you money back.
+- If you are a New Driver – typically under 3 years, by attending Driving School you can receive a discount for the first 3 years you are licensed.

-- If you are an older driver 65+ you are eligible for an additional discount – sometimes very significant discount – check with your agent.
+- If you are an older driver 65+ you are eligible for an additional discount.

 - If you have AAA you may be eligible for a discount.

 - If you are a Military personnel or a College Student you may be eligible for further discounts.